surfmachine/notes/dev/docker.md

-docker rm $(docker ps –a –q)      | remove all containers! docker logs [id]                  | show log of the image's application docker exec -it [id] bash         | open bash in running container winpty docker exec -it [id] bash  | open bash in running container on windows
+docker rm $(docker ps –a –q)      | remove all containers! docker logs [id]                  | show log of the image's application docker exec -it [id] bash         | open bash in running container docker run  -it [id] bash         | start container and open bash winpty docker exec -it [id] bash  | open bash in running container on windows winpty docker run  -it [id] bash  | start container and open bash on windows

 ## misc